-Bodrum, Antalya, Izmir, and Fethiye have some of the most beautiful beaches in Turkey, with a spectrum that includes everything from secluded coves to exciting beach parties.
+Bodrum, Antalya, Izmir and Fethiye have some of the most beautiful beaches in Turkey, with a spectrum that includes everything from secluded coves to exciting beach parties.
 One of the best ways to experience Turkey’s many beaches and the Mediterranean or Aegean Coast is by taking a Blue Cruise.

-Just like its major historic monuments and ruins, Turkey also has a lot of hidden archaeological sites and historically significant cities.
+Turkey also has a lot of hidden archaeological sites and historically significant cities.
 Whether it’s the ruined medieval Armenian city of Ani or an ancient king’s tomb at Mount Nemrut, there’s a lot to discover all around.

 Turkish people are known for their profound hospitality and spending time with them is a truly valuable lesson in genuine human relationships.
 You’ll always be invited over to someone’s house for a delicious meal or at least a few glasses of Turkish tea and something sweet.